 The Berkeley Chapter became beneficiary of an old-time Berkeley Issei Association, which owned a modest downtown site used as the JACL meeting room with one apartment above.
 The property was sold for $40,000 in 1966 and the fund, supplemented with other donations, has grown substantially and now provides annual income for chapter scholarships, community project grants, chapter sponsored activities, and subsidies for youth to attend major JACL events including the National Student Youth Conference and National Convention.

-Membership has waxed and waned through the years.
-The beginning goal was 200-300 members.
+The Berkeley Chapter’s original membership goal was 200-300 members.
 In 1957 Ko Ijichi, as Vice President and Membership Committee chair, set a goal of 500.
 The following year with vigorous effort, under President Ijichi’s leadership, the chapter reached its high of 487.
-With so many Nikkei organizations these days, as well as the integration of the community, maintaining a high enrollment has its challenges.
-Recently, the chapter is making determined efforts to attract the younger Nikkei crowd, especially those at the University level and young professionals.
-Their energy and outlook add much to the chapter’s well being.
-Its close proximity to the University of California, Berkeley and other nearby colleges helps.
-The future of the JACL lies in their hands.
+Throughout the years, the Berkeley Chapter maintained a strong membership base.
+Recently, the chapter is making determined efforts to attract the younger Nikkei crowd, especially those at the university level and young professionals.
+Their energy, perspective, and leadership are critical to the health and legacy of the organization.
+We thank them for their service and their leadership in the Berkeley Chapter, ensuring that the organization can continue its critical work promoting and protecting the civil rights of all people for generations to come.